hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 $ host tetris.example.com
 tetris.example.com has address 10.6.115.251
 ```

-You can then access the deployed games using the browser.
+You can then access the deployed games using the browser.
 S﻿tart the browser and type the URL *super-mario.example.com*, it will be redirected over HTTPS with the warning message *'Your connection is not private'*:

 ![](/img/mario-private.png)

 T﻿his is due to the fact that the self-signed certifcate is generated in cert-manager and configured in the K8s Ingress resource.

 C﻿lick *Not secure* and start the Certificate Viewer to check the certificate: